A (virtual) Taste of Family Business

 The Smith Family Business Initiative is proud to offer our (virtual) Taste of Family Business series.
 Join us monthly as we host a real-time experience with a family business and their product, be it wine, beverage, or food.
 These events offer special access to each family business, their story, and product.

-Registration is limited to the first 25 to ensure that all attendees have an opportunity to engage with each other as well as the featured family business.
+Registration is limited to ensure that all attendees have an opportunity to engage with each other as well as the featured family business.
 Upon registration, participants will receive instructions on how to purchase the special wine or food selection for each event.
 While registration for this (virtual) Taste of Family Business is complimentary, a suggested contribution of $100 will support the Smith Family Business Student Excellence Fund.
 This fund will provide essential and broad support for family business education and related activities targeted to students, including but not limited to; experiential learning, mentoring, case competitions, conferences and other outreach activities promoting thought leadership, best practices and peer networking for this current generation of family business leaders.

 Dr. Konstantin Frank ignited the “Vinifera Revolution”, a movement that forever changed the course of wine growing in the Finger Lakes and the United States.
 Dr. Frank’s vision, knowledge and determination are credited with elevating the New York wine industry from a state of happy mediocrity to a level that today commands world attention.
 Now in its fourth generation of family leadership, Meaghan Frank ’11, MPS ’16, serves as the Vice President leading the winery through these challenging times.